reshamas/reshamas.github.io/_posts/2020-06-18-the-hidden-depth-of-pyladies.md

 ## Country-level Chapters
 The following countries have opened a chapter at the "country-level":
-Argentina, Australia, Brazil, Czechia, Ghana, India, Indonesia, Morocco, Nigeria, Peru, Poland, Sierra Leone, Spain, Turkey
+Argentina, Australia, Brazil, Czechia, Ghana, India, Indonesia, Morocco, Nigeria, Peru, Poland, Sierra Leone, Spain, Turkey.

 ## Chapters by Country
 This visualization shows number of chapters by country for the 20 countries with most chapters.